 - Big ones and medium ones are best for carving, but if you want to eat it then they are the most tasty when they are small.
+In fact, the white or blue pumpkins will always have more flavour, so instead of buying one to paint, just buy one thats naturally different.

 - A heavy but hollow pumpkin is a healthy pumpkin, if it feels dense, soft, wet or sounds sloshy put it back!